-There are six main types of View, each with their own Package icon, as listed; the types of diagram are the suggested content of each View type:
+There are seven main types of View, as listed here, each identified by a specific Package icon; the types of diagram we mention are suggested content for each View type, but you can add any structures you want to any View.

+- Use Case View containing Use Case diagrams and Analysis diagrams - Dynamic View -containing Activity diagrams, Communication diagrams, Sequence diagrams and

+StateMachine diagrams

-- Use Case View containing Use Case diagrams and Analysis diagrams - Dynamic View -containing Activity diagrams, Communication diagrams, Sequence diagrams and StateMachine diagrams - Class View containing Class diagrams, Code Engineering and Data Models - Component View containing Component diagrams - Deployment View containing Deployment diagrams - Simple View to customize your own type of view
+- Class View containing Class diagrams, Code Engineering and Data Models - Component View containing Component diagrams - Deployment View containing Deployment diagrams - Package View containing either Package diagrams specifically, or any other Package content raised up to the highest level in the hierarchy; this View has the standard Package icon as used across the model - Simple View to customize your own type of view

-You can work within the first five standard View types, or devise your own type based on the Simple View.
-You can create Views, rename them, move them into a different order or delete them, by right-clicking on the selected View and choosing the appropriate context menu option.
+You can work within the first six standard View types, or devise your own type based on the Simple View.

+You can create Views, change the View icon (see the Rename Views Help topic), and perform any operation available for other types of Package, by right-clicking on the selected View and choosing the appropriate context menu option.